Pomerania in the High Middle Ages: Pomeranian diocese (1140)

-On Otto of Bamberg's behalf, a diocese was founded with the see in Wollin (Julin, Jumne, Vineta), a major Slavic and Viking town in the Oder estituary.
-On October 14, 1140, Adalbert of Pomerania was made the first Bishop by Pope Innocent II.
+On Otto of Bamberg's behalf, a diocese was founded with the see in Wolin (Julin, Jumne, Vineta), a major Slavic and Viking town in the Oder estituary.
+On 14 October 1140 Adalbert of Pomerania was made the first Bishop by Pope Innocent II.
 Otto however had died the year before.
-There was a rivalry between Otto's Diocese of Bamberg, the Diocese of Magdeburg and the Diocese of Gniezno for the incorporation of Pomerania.
+There was a rivalry between Otto's Diocese of Bamberg, the Diocese of Magdeburg and the Archdiocese of Gniezno for the incorporation of Pomerania.
 Pope Innocence II solved the dispute by repelling their claims and placed the new diocese directly under his Holy See.
-The see of the diocese was the church of St Adalbert in Wollin.
+The see of the diocese was the church of St Adalbert in Wolin.
 The diocese had no clear-cut borders in the beginning, but roughly reached from the Tribsees burgh in the West to the Łeba River in the East.
 In the South, it comprised the northern parts of Uckermark and Neumark.
 As such, it was shaped after the territory held by Ratibor I, Duke of Pomerania.

 After ongoing Danish raids, Wollin was destroyed, and the see of the diocese was shifted across the Dziwna to Kamień Pomorski's St John's church in 1176.
 This was confirmed by the pope in 1186.
-In the early 13th century, the Cammin diocese along with the Pomeranian dukes gained control over Circipania.
-Also, the bishops managed to gain direct control over a territory around Kolobrzeg and Koszalin.
+In the early 13th century, the Kamień diocese along with the Pomeranian dukes gained control over Circipania.
+Also, the bishops managed to gain direct control over a territory around Kołobrzeg and Koszalin.

-The Pomerelian areas were integrated into the Kuyavian Diocese of Włocławek.
+In the 12th century, the Pomerelian areas were integrated into the Polish Diocese of Włocławek, based in Kuyavia, a region neighbouring with Pomerelia in the south.
+In the early 13th century, Słupsk and Sławno passed from the ecclesiastical administration of the Bishopric of Kamień to the Archdiocese of Gniezno, within which an archdeaconry was established with its seat in Słupsk.
+The Słupsk archdeaconry existed until 1317, when the city passed again to the ecclesiastical administration of the Diocese of Kamień.

+Monasteries

 After the successful conversion of the nobility, monasteries were set up on vast areas granted by local dukes both to further implement Christian faith and to develop the land.
 The monasteries actively took part in the Ostsiedlung.
 Most of the clergy originated in Germany, some in Poland, and since the mid-12th century also from Denmark.

+The Cistercian monasteries in Kołbacz, Oliwa and Pelplin, founded in 1173, 1188 and 1274, respectively, are listed as Historic Monuments of Poland.

 Wendish Crusade (1147)

 In 1147, the Wendish Crusade, a campaign of the Northern Crusades, was mounted by bishops and nobles of the Holy Roman Empire and Poland.
-The crusaders ravaged the land and laid siege to Demmin and Stettin despite them (officially) being already Christian.
-Wollin's bishop Adalbert took part in the negotiations that finally led to the lifting of the Stettin siege by the crusaders.
+The crusaders ravaged the land and laid siege to Demmin and Szczecin despite them (officially) being already Christian.
+Wolin's bishop Adalbert took part in the negotiations that finally led to the lifting of the Szczecin siege by the crusaders.
 Ratibor I, Duke of Pomerania, went to the Imperial Diet in Havelberg the following year, where he swore to be a Christian.